mozilla/ActiveData/docs/GSOC JSON Store.md

 Under a changing schema, can we write queries that do not change meaning as the schema expands?
 For hierarchical data: Yes!
 Yes we can!!!

+Each JSON document can be seen as a single point in a multidimensional Cartesian space; where the properties represent coordinates in that space.
+Inner objects simply add dimensions, and nested objects represent constellations of points in an even-higher dimensional space.

-[MDX](https://en.wikipedia.org/wiki/MultiDimensional_eXpressions) is used to query multidimensional fact cubes from a data warehouse.
+These multidimensional "data cubes" can be represented by fact tables in a data warehouse.
+Fact tables can be queried with [MDX](https://en.wikipedia.org/wiki/MultiDimensional_eXpressions)

+With this in mind, we should be able to use MDX as inspiration to query JSON datastores!!

 Cubes can be described with [snowflake schemas](https://en.wikipedia.org/wiki/Snowflake_schemahierarchical).
-Snowflake schemas can be used to hold JSON, no matter how pathological.
-This means we can use MDX as inspiration to query JSON datastores!!

 For this project we will gloss over the specific syntax of the query language, and use a parse tree of MDX/SQL, and translate those parse trees to SQL.